3. What you see (and what you're choosing not to)

 This gets really interesting at the organisational level.
 Every organisation has a set of stories it tells about itself — in onboarding, in all-hands meetings, in the pub after work.
 And those stories shape what people expect, how they behave, and what they think is possible.

 Some organisations run on cautionary tales.
 "Remember the last time someone tried that?"
 "That'll never work here."
 "Nothing ever changes."
 These are the organisational equivalent of doomscrolling — a constant loop of evidence that things are bad and will stay bad.
-They feel realistic.
-But they're selective.
-"Nothing ever changes" shouldn't actually be that hard to disprove, if you bother to look.
+They might feel realistic but they're selective.
+"Nothing ever changes" shouldn't actually be that hard to disprove if you have a proper look.

 Other organisations — the ones that feel genuinely different to work in — deliberately cultivate stories of what people overcame, what was learned, what got better.
 Not instead of honest accounts of difficulty, but alongside them.
 They measure what matters and then actually talk about it.
 They praise effort and progress, not just polished outcomes.
 They capture and share the stories of impact that would otherwise go unnoticed.